 What is the public health assessment of lead in the drinking water?

 We notified the Canterbury Medical Officer of Health, Dr Alistair Humphrey, about the results of our lead-sampling programme carried out in September and October 2019.
 He advised that the public health risk was extremely low and close to nil.

 If you are concerned, you can contact your GP for professional medical advice.

-When was it discovered that dissolved lead had exceeded the health limit?
+When was it discovered that lead had exceeded the health limit?

-The risk of dissolved lead in the water from lead-jointed pipes was identified as part of our revised Water Safety Plan, which was completed in September 2019 under the Ministry of Health's new framework for assessing risks to drinking water.
+The risk of lead in the water from lead-jointed pipes was first identified as part of our water safety plan reviews and risk assessments which commenced in 2019 under the Ministry of Health's new water safety plan framework .

 Is it still safe to drink water from the tap if it's supplied through lead-jointed pipes?